JITx-Inc/jitx-cookbook/battery_charger_design/design-notes.md

-# Design Notes for Battery Management PSU
+# Design Notes for Battery Charger PSU

+Working notes for the design of the battery charger PSU board.

-## Battery Management IC, BQ2407x
+## Battery Charger IC, BQ2407x

 UVLO is 3.3 volts - this is the Vin, not for Vbat.
 The V